hmrc/push-pull-notifications-api/resources/public/api/conf/1.0/docs/overview.md

 ## Push notifications

-After subscribing to an HMRC API that supports Push Pull Notifications, you can enter a Push/Callback URL.
+You can enter a Push/Callback URL after subscribing to an HMRC API that supports Push Pull Notifications.

 Created notifications are sent automatically by a POST request to the Push/Callback URL.